0xmarblemaster/chess-course-platform/DEPLOYMENT.md

 - Monitor user analytics
 - Track error rates

-Your Chess Course Platform should now be live and ready for students! 🎓♟️
+Your Chess Empire Platform should now be live and ready for students! 🎓♟️